"Advertisement"

 Romeo says that the friar had often found fault with Romeo for loving Rosaline.
 The friar says he found fault with Romeo for thinking of nothing except Rosaline, not for loving her.

-Must Read Macbeth: Act 5, Scene 8 Full Summary {Step by Step Guide}
+Must Read Romeo and Juliet Act 2, Scene 1 Full Summary {Step by Step Guide}

 Romeo says the friar had told him to bury his love for Rosaline.
 Friar Laurence says that he never told Romeo to put one love in a grave and then get a new love.